Nmbrs/tf-modules/azure/keyvault/README.md

     }
 }
 ```

-I would like to highlight the `policies` data strcuture, and more precise the `object_id` property, which value is associated to an Azure Active Directory element, like a user, group, app or service principal.
+### Policies

+#### Object ID

+The `object_id` property is The object ID of a user, service principal or security group in the Azure Active Directory tenant for the vault.

+> Note: The object ID must be unique for the list of access policies.

+### Permissions

-In the following table are the possible permissions for each keyvault type.
+In the following table are the list of permissions for each keyvault type.

 | Type         | Permissions   |
 | ------------ | ------------- |